 Buying ICT hardware

-The DTA makes it easier for government agencies to buy ICT hardware products and services through the Hardware Marketplace and ICT Hardware Panel.
+The DTA makes it easier for government agencies to buy ICT hardware products and services through the Hardware Marketplace and ICT Hardware and Associated Services Panel.

 What are the arrangements?

-The ICT Hardware Panel is a group of suppliers who provide the following computer hardware products and services:
+The ICT Hardware and Associated Services Panel (ICT Hardware Panel) is a group of suppliers who provide the following computer hardware products and services:

 - desktop PCs